Characters that appear in Power Rangers (2017).

 - Adaptational Attractiveness: Played With.
 Before fully regaining her powers, she looks like a crazy homeless woman (which is still a step up from when she's first found, as she looked mummified when first fished out of the ocean).
 After regaining them, she looks like Elizabeth Banks in a form-fitting outfit.

 - Adaptational Badass: Like all the Big Bads that came after her, the TV-Rita had a case of Orcus on His Throne and all her Putties and Monster of the Week had to be created beforehand.
 The movie-Rita can not only create her army out of any material around her but is shown to be leading her army against the Rangers, or fighting them herself.
+Not to mention this Rita used to be the Green Ranger, and continues to draw her power from the Dragon coin.

 - Adaptational Dye Job: She had gray hair in the original show, as part of her old crone getup.
 Here, her hair starts off black, but is then dyed a vibrant shade of green.